JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 This is not a gimmick, running a model this way means it runs in the client (web browsers), and not on the shiny server leaving it free to compute anything else and serve other concurrent users.
 It's also fast, JavaScript is often wrongly believed to be slow, on the contrary.
 Finally, the JavaScript API provided is dead simple, it's impressive how ml5.js exposes complex models through such a simple API.

+For those who want to take it further, may already now tensorflow and want to use a lower level library, the genius of [tensorflow.js](https://www.tensorflow.org/js) is that it runs on WebGL and is therefore GPU-accelerated, i.e.: it's not slow, and has a very similar API to the tensorflow Python library.

 We start by exploring ml5.js, then plan the shiny application that will make use of it, and finally we wrap our work in the form of an R package.

 ## Discover {#shiny-complete-discover}